 A Christmas Carol by Charles Dickens (1843)

-This might be the most familiar Christmas story of them all.
-Even if you haven’t read the book, you’ve likely seen a movie or a play based on this book.
-Ebenezer Scrooge is a miserable soul who despises Christmas and the jolly-spirit that comes with it.
-On Christmas Eve, Scrooge is visited by the ghost of his business partner Jacob Marley who died seven years ago and who warns Scrooge to change his ways or he is headed for a horrible fate.
+Ebenezer Scrooge is a miserable soul who despises Christmas and the jolly spirit that comes with it.
+On Christmas Eve, Scrooge is visited by the ghost of his business partner, Jacob Marley, who died seven years ago.
+He warns Scrooge to change his ways, or he will be headed for a horrible fate.

 the little match girl